TV Pop Diaries

 Despondent, Everett moved to the BBC where his Kenny Everett Television Show debuted at Christmas 1981.

 A four DVD set of (very) edited highlights was released by Network in 2018.
-Due to artists not allowing their clips to be repeated it's unlikely that the show will ever been seen complete again.
+But due

 THE KENNY EVERETT VIDEO SHOW / CASSETTE